huntley/master/docs/quickstart_data.md

 4. Modify your firewall rules to allow incoming connections on TCP port 8080.

 ## ADDING A USER TO OWNCLOUD
 Add users to provide access to ownCloud.
+Users with accounts can take advantage of the file sharing and file syncing features of ownCloud.
 1. Open the User management page of the ownCloud Web UI.

 2. Enter a username and password for the new user in the fields above the user list.